If you test positive for COVID-19 or find out that you have been exposed, it can be confusing to know what to do next.

-- The COVID-positive person should notify any personal or professional / workplace close contacts.
-Both Multnomah County and the CDC have resource pages for how to identify and talk to close contacts.
+The COVID-positive person should notify any close contacts.
+Consider recent social interactions, time spent in the workplace or classroom, or anyone you recently spent time with.
+Multnomah County and the Centers for Disease Control have resource pages for identifying and talking to close contacts.

 Quarantine and Isolation Guidelines

 The Centers for Disease Control (CDC) and Multnomah County Public Health recommend that anyone who has been exposed to COVID-19 wear a mask around others for 10 days.
 Quarantine is no longer required.
 Get tested at least five full days after your last exposure and test even if you don’t develop symptoms.
 PSU offers multiple testing options for students and employees.